 Software development outsourcing models

 We have outlined the most well-known advantages and disadvantages for each model of cooperation with an outsourcing agency.
 This section summarizes the key characteristics specific to each model.
-It is important to note that all the models share the common outsourcing strengths and weaknesses identified in the previous segments.
+It is important to note that all the models share the common software outsourcing strengths and weaknesses identified in the previous segments.

 Fixed price contract

 This contractual agreement has a clearly defined scope of work and a list of resources required to complete the project.
 A fixed-price contract outlines the project’s deliverables, milestones, and any specific requirements for the provider.
-The client and outsourcing provider then agree on a pre-determined, fixed price.
+The client and software outsourcing provider then agree on a pre-determined, fixed price.

 Time and materials contract